NullyIsHere/cactusmod-hashes/README.md

-Hashes used by Spine to detect infected cactusmod jars.
+Hashes used by Spine to detect infected CactusMod JARs.

-Whitelist: never flag
-Blacklist: ALWAYS flag
-in neither: use the other logic to detect it
+Whitelist
+Hashes that are known to be safe.
+Never flag these.

+Blacklist
+Hashes that are known to be malicious.
+Always flag these.

+Unknown
+If a hash appears in neither list, Spine falls back to its other detection logic.